-Early July, Redecentralize joined several EU-based software startups and civil society organisations to send an open letter to the European Commission, urging them to impose interoperability requirements on large platforms as part of the upcoming Digital Services Act.
+Early July, Redecentralize joined several EU-based software startups and civil society organisations to send an open letter to the European Commission, urging them to impose interoperability requirements on large platforms as part of the upcoming Digital Services Act (see also earlier digests).

 Also this month, the UK Consumer and Markets Authority published a remarkably resolute report about the dire state of the market in online platforms and advertising.
 In over 400 pages (plus 27 appendices) of thorough analysis, it recommends the creation of a digital markets unit (DMU) to regulate this sector, suggests breaking up both Google and Facebook, and makes the case for mandated interoperability in social media (even drawing up a user interface for a multi-platform social media app, cutely named “Huddlr”).